Vivos Inc. (OTC: RDGL)

 What are the steps for FDA clearance?

-AMI met at the FDA offices to discuss next steps, expectations and required testing to progress towards obtaining marketing clearance for the Y-90 RadioGel™ device.
-The FDA and AMI team are working closely in order to obtain all appropriate data and benchmarks the FDA requires in order to proceed with providing final clearance for marketing the device in the United States.
+Vivos met at the FDA offices to discuss next steps, expectations and required testing to progress towards obtaining marketing clearance for the Y-90 RadioGel™ device.
+The FDA and Vivos management and consulting team are working closely in order to obtain all appropriate data and benchmarks the FDA requires in order to proceed with providing final clearance for marketing the device in the United States.

 Dec 20, 2016, AMIC's Board of Directors Appoints Dr. Michael Korneko CEO and Dr. Carlton Cadwell Chairman of AMIC